-Mondays at 7.00pm, usually at: Clockhouse Community Centre, Defiance Walk, London SE18 5QL (10 mins walk from Woolwich Ferry roundabout)
+Mondays at 7.00pm, usually at: Clockhouse Community Centre, Defiance Walk, London SE18 5QL (10 mins walk from Woolwich Ferry roundabout).
+NOTE – from March 2020, because of the coronavirus emergency, the sessions will take place on line, using Zoom video conferencing technology.

 THE NEXT SESSION: